 ENGL 1000: Grades of A, B, or C in ENGL 1101 indicate that a student successfully completed requirements for this course.
-Students who do not successfully complete the requirements for ENGL 1101, by making a D or an F will receive a grade of IP for ENGL 1000 and must enroll in ENGL 0099 the following semester
+Students who do not successfully complete the requirements for ENGL 1101, by making a D or an F will receive a grade of IP for ENGL 1000 and must enroll in ENGL 0099 the following semester.

 MATH 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
-Students passing the course will be allowed to take the Compass exit exam.
-A score of 37 or higher on the exam exits the LS area.
-Students who do not successfully complete the requirements for the course receive a grade of IP, will not be allowed to take the Compass exit exam, and will remain in MATH 0099.
-Students who successfully complete the requirements of the course, but fail to score 37 or higher on the exam, will receive a grade of IP and remain in MATH 0099.
+Students who do not successfully complete the requirements for the course receive a grade of IP and will remain in MATH 0099.

 MATH 1000: Grades of A, B, or C in MATH 1111 indicate that a student successfully completed requirements for this course.
-Students who do not successfully complete the requirements for MATH 1111, by making a D or an F will receive a grade of IP for MATH 1000 and must enroll in MATH 0099 the following semester
+Students who do not successfully complete the requirements for MATH 1111, by making a D or an F will receive a grade of IP for MATH 1000 and must enroll in MATH 0099 the following semester.

 MLCS 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
-Part of the requirements of the course will be the MATH Compass Exit Test as the Final Exam.
-Although a MLCS 0099 student would not be required to have a scale score of 37 on the Math Compass Exit Test in order to pass the course, they would be eligible to take MATH 1111 if their Math Compass Exit score was 37 or better.
+Although a MLCS 0099 student would not be required to have a scale score of 37 on the Math Compass Entrance Test in order to pass the course, they would be eligible to take MATH 1111 if their Math Compass Entrance score was 37 or better.
 The MLCS 0099 course prepares students to take MATH 1001 - Quantitative Skills.
 A student not satisfying the requirements of the MLCS 0099 course would receive a grade of IP and have to repeat the course.

 READ 0099: Grades of A, B, or C indicate that a student successfully completed requirements for the course.
-Students passing the course will be allowed to take the Compass exit exam.
-A score of 74 or higher on the exam exits the LS area.
-Students who do not successfully complete requirements for the course receive a grade of IP, will not be allowed to take the Compass exit exam, and will remain in the 0099 level course.
-Students who successfully complete the requirements of the course, but fail to score 74 or higher on the exam will receive a grade of IP and remain in READ 0099.
+Students who do not successfully complete requirements for the course receive a grade of IP and will remain in the 0099 level course.